 And, don’t hover or coach from the sidelines.
 Your child is in good hands with people who know what they’re doing at any reputable ski school for kids.
 I know this might be hard if you’re even a little bit helicopter-y but trust me – your child will get more out of the experience if you let the coach do what you’re paying them to do.

 Most places that have ski school for kids will have a place to watch near the instruction area/bunny slopes.
 Don’t get me wrong – I loved watching my child tackle something new and so will you.
-Just keep your distance, take pictures, and don’t try to be the teacher.
+Just keep your distance, take pictures, and don’t try to be the teacher, even if you’re a great skier yourself.

 4. If at all possible, splurge for a private lesson or private family lessons